 I’ve always had a fondness for Wales.
 The first family holidays were amongst its lush and rolling hills and I became an avid fan of rugby through watching Wales during the glorious days of the mid-1970s.

-In food terms, I’m constantly frustrated by the existence of so few old books from which to draw recipes.
-I have three in the Welsh language, dating from the 19th century, and, disappointingly, not one of them has recipes for either Bara Brith or Welsh Cakes in them.
-I have a feeling that there must be a very rich hoard manuscript recipes lurking somewhere in storage, perhaps in a record office or some archive, just waiting to be discovered.
+In terms of its food, I’m constantly frustrated by the existence of so few old books from which to draw recipes.
+I have on my bookshelves just three in the Welsh language, all dating from the 19th century, and, disappointingly, not one of them contains recipes for either Bara Brith or Welsh Cakes.
+I have a feeling that there must be a very rich hoard of manuscript recipes lurking somewhere in storage, perhaps in a record office or some archive, just waiting to be discovered.

 Having concentrated so much on the presentation, after carefully cutting and shaping these little filled cakes, I found myself left with quite a lot of trimmings.
 I can’t abide waste, so I decided to gather them together, re-roll and cut them like modern Welsh Cakes.
 Since the oven was in use baking the sandwich version, I thought I might cook these in a dry pan on the stove top.
-And this whim provided the secret to revealing the deliciousness of this recipe.
+And this spur of the moment decision provided the secret to revealing the deliciousness of this recipe.
 For cooked in the traditional bakestone manner, they are extraordinary.

 Dorothea Repps’ Welsh Cakes

 You can, of course, use your own favourite spicing/flavourings for these Welsh cakes, instead of Dorothea’s suggestion of nutmeg.
 I suggest no more than a total of 1 teaspoon of whatever spices you choose.

 225g plain flour